-- a) select $Graphics \rightarrow Representations$ menu option - b) click on the "Periodic" tab, and - c) click on the +x, -x, +y, -y, +z, -z, and self checkboxes.
+- a) select $Graphics \rightarrow Representations$ menu option - b) click on the "Periodic" tab, and moltemplate.sh has several optional command line arguments.
+These are explained in below:

 When doing so, inspect the system to make sure the atoms which appear occupy non-overlapping volumes in space.